-- Each agent has one opinion represented as a spin: a choice between two options - Spin couplings: peer interactions - Magnetic field: external information / propaganda - Too simple, but attractive because of the phase transition - Early 1980's - Potts model (1951) - a generalization of the Ising model - Each spin can assume one out of q values - equal nearest neighbor values are energetically favored. - The Ising model corresponds to the special case q=2 - (Very first op. dyn model by physicist: 1971, Weidlich)
+- Each agent has one opinion represented as a spin: a choice between two options

+- Spin couplings: peer interactions

+- Magnetic field: external information / propaganda

+- Simple, but attractive model

+- Early 1980's

+- Potts model (1951)

+- a generalization of the Ising model

+- Each spin can assume one out of q values

+- equal nearest neighbor values are energetically favored.

+- The Ising model corresponds to the special case q=2

+- (Very first op. dyn model by physicist: 1971, Weidlich)